-ADJUS-110 Introduction to the Criminal Justice System - 3 Units
+ADJUS-110 Introduction to the Criminal Justice System - 3 Units ADVISORY: ENGL-100

-Transfer: UC: CSU Gen. Ed.
-Area D: IGETC Area 4H, 4J: C-ID AJ 110
+Transfer: UC; CSU Gen. Ed.
+Area D; IGETC Area 4H, 4J; C-ID AJ 110

 This course introduces students to the characteristics of the criminal justice system in the United States.
 Focus is placed on examining the integrated, interdisciplinary methods of crime measurement, theoretical explanations of crime, responses to crime, components of the system, and current challenges to the justice system and the evolving forces that have shaped those principals and approaches.
 Although justice structure and process is examined in a cross cultural context, emphasis is placed on the United States justice system, particularly the structure and function on United States police, courts, and corrections.
 Students are introduced to the origins and development of criminal law, legal process, and sentencing and incarceration policies.
 May not be repeated.
-SC

-0148 ONLINE Hailev, A 6/12-7/20 Note: Online course.
-All instruction will be online with no specifically required meeting times.
+SC meeting times.
+Go to www.losmedanos.edu/onlineclasses for course access information.

-0149 ONLINE Hailey, A 6/12-7/20
+0148 - ONLINE Hailey, A 6/10-7/18

 Note: Online course.
+All inst truction will be a online with no spec ifically required

+meeting times.

-All instruction will be online with no specifically required meeting times.
+0149 ONLINE Hailey, A Note: Online course.
+All instruction will be online with no specifically required